lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 The method receives, through the `glsShaderFile` parameter, the path to the GLSL file and the type of shader.
 In this case, the `shaderType` parameter should be one of the defined by the `org.lwjgl.util.shaderc.Shaderc` class.
-This method checks if the GLSL file has changed (by comparing the date of the SPIR-V file vs the GLSL file) and compiles it by calling the `compileShader` method and writes the result to a file constructed with the same path bad adding the `.spv` extension.
+This method checks if the GLSL file has changed (by comparing the date of the SPIR-V file vs the GLSL file) and compiles it by calling the `compileShader` method and writes the result to a file constructed with the same path but adding the `.spv` extension.

 The `compileShader` method just invokes the `shaderc_result_get_compilation_status` from the `Shaderc` compiler binding provided by LWJGL.